-Daymé Arocena is a Cuban singer, composer and bandleader who makes the sweetest Latin Jazz from her roots in the African Diaspora and Cuban Classical music education.
+Daymé Arocena is a Cuban singer, composer and bandleader who makes the sweetest Latin jazz from her rumba roots and classical music education.

 Daymé Arocena was born in Havana, Cuba in 1992.
 When she was nine, she entered one of Cuba’s prestigious music schools.